sbraicu/calisti_lab/03-traffic.md

 kubectl -n default get istiomeshgateways demo-gw
 ```

 Create the Gateway and VirtualService resources to configure listening ports on the matching gateway deployment.
+Virtual Service defines a set of traffic routing rules to apply when a host is addressed.
+Each routing rule defines matching criteria for traffic of a specific protocol.
+If the traffic is matched, then it is sent to a named destination service.
 The hosts fields should point to the external hostname of the service. (for testing purposes we are using nip.io, which is a domain name that provides wildcard DNS for any IP address.)

 ```bash
 cat > gw_vs.yaml <<EOF